CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 7- Once the process is completed, you can return to the SD Connect **browser** page.
 The encrypted files will be displayed in the correct bucket, in a **default folder called DATA**, and each encrypted file will have the extension *.c4gh*.

 !!!
 Note
     After upload, the size of each file will be displayed as zero (see example image below).
-This is a temporary solution, and we apologize for the inconvenience.
-For technical reasons, during upload each file is split into several segments.
-To see the correct file size, click on **Hidden files**.
+This is a temporary solution, and we apologise for the inconvenience.

+For technical reasons, during the upload phase  each file is split into several segments.
+To see the correct file size, click on the button Hidden files.
 This will allow you to visualize all the segments, one of each corresponding to the original file size.
-If you need to delete the file, you must select all the associated segments.
+You must select all the associated segments if you need to delete the file.

 [![SDConnect-upload2](images/connect/SDConnect-segments.png)](images/connect/SDConnect-segments.png)